 This is always an important aspect, especially for people in early recovery.
 We look at this very carefully.
 We do have a rule that there is no dating for the first 45 days.
 Dating creates more feelings and emotions than the guys can handle during the early recovery process.
 But after the 45 days, a lot of the guys do start dating.

 Absolutely. when a "significant other" visits property, they’re only allowed to hang out in the common areas - the living rooms or the patios or garage lounges.
 They are never allowed in the bedrooms.
 And there is absolutely no sexual activity allowed on property.
 It just causes too much conflict and stress within the house.

-There are two residents to a room, never more than that.
+There are two residents to a room.
 The houses are set up so they don’t feel overcrowded.
 There are never more than six people sharing a kitchen or living room.
 And the bathroom situation is the same way.
 We don’t want guys standing in line to cook or standing in line to use the shower.
 We want everyone to have a bedroom they feel they can go to if they need some peace and quiet.
 This is essential.

 Typically $200 will get people started.
 After that, usually $100 per week is sufficient.